MarianoAlipi/NutreTec/README.md

 # NutreTec

-An iOS app developed for Tecnologico de Monterrey's nutrition department.
+An iOS app developed for Tecnológico de Monterrey's nutrition department.

 The app helps patients keep track of their eating habits and their weight.